-PANCREAZE is a combination of porcine-derived lipases, proteases, amylases indicated for the treatment of exocrine pancreatic insufficiency due to cystic fibrosis or other conditions.
+PANCREAZE is indicated for the treatment of exocrine pancreatic insufficiency in adult and pediatric patients.

 37,000 unit dose available